lucasszulansky/my-new-repository/README.md

 # Learning Git #

 Learning git is important!

-Hello world!
-HELLO!
+We are editing online now!